-We are thrilled to announce the launch of the White Review Poet’s Prize 2018.
+Announcing the White Review Poet’s Prize 2019.
 The Poet’s Prize was founded in 2017 with support from Jerwood Charitable Foundation, and is for English-language poets who are at the crucial stage of creating their debut pamphlet or collection.
 The winning poet will receive a significant financial reward of £1700, expert, personalised professional and editorial advice, and publication of their entry in The White Review.
 The Prize is open to residents of the UK and Ireland.

-Crucially, the White Review Poet’s Prize only accepts entries of poetry portfolios (5–10 pages per portfolio), as opposed to single-poem entries.
+The White Review Poet’s Prize only accepts entries of poetry portfolios (5 – 10 pages per portfolio), as opposed to single-poem entries.

 The Poet’s Prize is also unique among UK poetry prizes in actively encouraging work which explores and expands the possibilities of the page-poetry form.

-The judges for the 2018 White Review Poet’s Prize are Anne Boyer, Kayo Chingonyi, and Lavinia Greenlaw.
+The judges for the 2019 White Review Poet’s Prize are Rachael Allen, Kayo Chingonyi, and Ariana Reines.

 An award ceremony will be held in London, in early December, to announce the winner.